sterlp/spring-persistent-tasks/README.md

 # Spring Persistent Tasks

+A simple task management framework designed to queue and execute asynchronous tasks with support for database persistence and a user-friendly interface.
+It can be used to implement scheduling patterns or outbound patterns.

+Focus is the usage with spring boot and JPA.

-A simple task framework which has it's focus being simple and to support [Poor mans Workflow](https://github.com/sterlp/pmw)
+Secondary goal is to support [Poor mans Workflow](https://github.com/sterlp/pmw)

 # Setup and Run a Task